YuqinWu/Scrapper/README.md

 Run `$ssh -i ~/.ssh/Scrapper.pem ubuntu@13.59.166.200`.
 (Be sure to put the .pem file in this path, or change the command to your path)

 Run `$python3 backend.py`  `$python3 autoScript.py` `$python3 receiver.py` inside Scrapper/backend/.
 In browser, go to "http://13.59.166.200".
-(You can do a `$ps -ef |grep pythont` to check, because these files may be running in the background already)
+(You can do a `$ps -ef |grep python` to check, because these files may be running in the background already)

 You can use nohup to run these script to the background. e.g. `$nohup python3 backend.py &`